 - GoldTone GM-70+ F-Style – click here for pricing info

-1. If you are new to mandolin and aren’t ready to spend too much cash, then the Stagg M-20 LH is definitely going to be the instrument for you.
+1. If you are new to mandolin and aren’t ready to spend too much cash, then the Barcelona A-Style is definitely going to be the instrument for you.
 It’s super affordable, widely available, looks great with its violin-burst finish, and most importantly, plays and sounds just peachy.
-This bargain beauty is unbelievable value for money at under $100 and is easily our best selling left handed mandolin.
+This bargain beauty is unbelievable value for money at under $80 and is easily our best selling left handed mandolin.
 It features a basswood body coupled with a nato neck and bound rosewood fingerboard.
-It’s also available in a beginner bundle package which includes everything you’ll need to get started.
-Click here for a video overview and sound demonstration.

 2. If you’d prefer the styling and features of a F-Style mandolin, then the Oscar Schmidt OM40LH is currently the most affordable left handed option.
 Oscar Schmidt is a bit of a team favorite here at LeftyFretz, as these guys really help to fill a void in the niche left handed instrument market.
 The mandolin features a select spruce top, maple back/sides, mahogany neck with rosewood fretboard, gold hardware and pearloid tuners.
 It’s certainly a step up in the looks department when compared to the Stagg, but all of these extra appointments come at a much higher price.
 Click here to hear how it sounds.

 Numbers 3 and 4 are probably going to be out of most beginners’ price ranges, but I’ve included them as great options for those who are happy to drop a little extra coin.
 Both are made by GoldTone, a well respected name in folk instruments.